 It's important to catch and deal with these issues as early in life as reasonably possible.
 Eye or vision problems that interfere with normal visual development can cause coordination problems and difficulties with reading, writing, or studying.
 The time to correct them is while your children are still building those crucial skills.

-Our pediatric eye doctor will recommend three major eye exams for your children early in their lives.
+There are three major eye exams recommended for your children early in their lives.
 A typical eye exam schedule includes:

-- The 6-month exam: This initial eye exam will focus on detecting ocular health problems that require treatment, as well as early signs of eye function errors.
+- The 6-month exam: This initial eye exam with child's pediatrician will focus on detecting ocular health problems that require treatment, as well as early signs of eye function errors.

-- The "ready-for-school" exam: This exam addresses any refractive errors that may require eyeglasses before your child attends school.
+- The "ready-for-school" exam: This exam addresses any refractive errors that may require eyeglasses before your child starts attending school.

 Need a Family Eye Doctor for Your Kids?
 Call Warm Springs Optometric Group